Chronyx132/Twitter_Sentiment/README.md

 ## Usage
-Download the required libraries in requirements.txt
+Download the required libraries in requirements.txt.

 Run the notebooks in this order:
 1. Exploratory Data Analysis